NousernameSG/FurtherQ-Problem-Sets/README.md

 The Secondary School (SS) Edition of the paper is recommended for students, as the Public (PB) Edition may require additional knowledge that is not covered under the A/E Math Syllabus.
 However, feel free to take on the PB Version if you're familiar with the extra assumed knowledge stated.

-By proceeding, you acknowledge the disclaimer with the addition of the license that comes with this work.
+By proceeding, you acknowledge the disclaimer in addition to the license applied to this work.